|The Book of Common Prayer|

 Cree is not usually written in Roman characters, but has a syllabic alphabet developed by Methodist missionary James Evans in the 1840's.
 The characters in this writing system typically stand for a consonant followed by a vowel (e. g., chi, ki, mi, ni, etc.).
 It proved very simple to use, and contributed to near-universal literacy among the Cree in a short amount of time.
 There are two variations: one used in the East (Ontario & Quebec) and one in the West (Manitoba, Saskatchewan, Alberta).

 The Book of Common Prayer was first translated into Cree in the 1850's and has gone through about a dozen editions in three main dialects covering Northern Ontario and Quebec.
 Nearly all of these were printed in Cree syllabic.
 The edition used here was translated by Bishop John Horden (1828-1893).
-The dialect used is Moose Cree, from the area around Moosonee, Ont., but should be similar to that spoken in most of Northern Ontario.
+The dialect used is Moose Cree, from the area around Moosonee, Ont., but should be similar to that spoken in much of Northern Ontario.
 This edition was first printed in 1889 with this particular printing dating from 1949; it is, of course, a translation of the English 1662 Book of Common Prayer.
 It contains all of the BCP save the front matter, the Ordinal, the Articles of Religion, and a few of the lesser-used services.
 Occasionally some rubrics are omitted also.
 It appears in David Griffiths' Bibliography of the Book of Common Prayer as 23:3.

 Because of the nature of the syllabic printing, the book is presented here as a series of graphics, two book pages to one web page.
 The links below in the Table of Contents will take you to the first page of the service; navigation on the web pages will take you through the remainder of the service.
-All the pages presented below are also availble as a single PDF file (size = 7.5MB)

 Order for Morning Prayer.